j-u-p-iter/regexp-parser/TOKENIZER.md

 ### counter property

 This property is used to point out to the current active character.
+The current character is the character the caret points out in each concrete moment until the character is consumed.

 ### consume method